Work, Life, and Stress Keeping You Soft?

 For starters, you need to think about where your exercise interests lie so that you can prioritize your equipment purchases.

-For example, those looking to cut (or lose weight) but have an inexplicable fear of using free weights even though research shows that hight intensity exercise with free weights promotes quicker and more effective fat loss that endurance cardio, might want to look into cardio equipment like bikes, treadmills, and ellipticals.
+For example, those looking to cut (or lose weight) but have an inexplicable fear of using free weights even though research shows that high-intensity exercise with free weights promotes quicker and more effective fat loss that endurance cardio, might want to look into cardio equipment like bikes, treadmills, and ellipticals.

 On the other hand, those who want to gain muscle, get stronger, or lose fat with optimal efficiency will likely prefer free weights.
 But you don’t necessarily have to limit yourself to one or the other, or specifically to a single set of dumbbells, thanks to space-saving solutions.

 Weight benches will take up some space, no doubt, but one way to economize here is to use a barbell with flat-plate weights instead of stocking up on tons of bulky hand weights.
-Or if you’re only looking for limited weight training potential, you might just purchase a couple sets of hand weights or even a set of resistance bands to work into your cardio routine.
+Or if you’re only looking for limited weight training potential, you might just purchase a couple of sets of hand weights or even a set of resistance bands to work into your cardio routine.
 Another option is adjustable dumbbells produced by either Powerblock or Bowflex.
 These can range from 5 lbs to 125 lbs, depending on your budget.

 Honestly, an adjustable bench and adjustable dumbbells are all you need to train just about any muscle combination.
 Heavy squats and barbell Olympic lifts are pretty much the only exercises you won’t be able to perform.
 Adding a doorway pull up bar and an ab wheel are two inexpensive options that will round out your home gym.
-Of course there are serious limitations for hardcore lifters, but you certainly can stay in shape with this simple list of equipment.
+Of course, there are serious limitations for hardcore lifters, but you certainly can stay in shape with this simple list of equipment.

 When it comes to cardio machinery, you should look into folding treadmills and mini-steppers, some of which are light enough to move and small enough to fit in a closet (keeping them out of sight when not in use).
 You might also think outside the box by skipping traditional equipment and going for options like workout videos (P90X, Pilates, yoga, Zumba, etc.) or equipment that uses the space over your head (a pull-up bar or speed bag, for example).
 These exercise tools take up hardly any space and in the case of videos, they often require only minimal additional equipment (if any) to utilize.